Mehdi Sharifi

-Mehdi Sharifi (مهدی شریفی, born 16 August 1992) is an Iranian footballer who plays for Paykan in the Azadegan League as a forward.
+Mehdi Sharifi (مهدی شریفی, born 16 August 1992) is an Iranian footballer who plays for Fajr Sepasi in the Persian Gulf Pro League as a forward.

 Club career

 Zob Ahan

 Before going to Sepahan, he was playing for Zob Ahan and he went to rivals Sepahan at age 15.

 Sepahan

 First years

 From 2009 to 2012 he was a member of the Sepahan under-21 football team and became the top goal scorer in the Iran under-21 football league in the 2011–12 season.

 He was promoted to the Sepahan first team squad in the summer of 2012.
 He played in a couple of internal and international friendly matches for Sepahan and scored a couple of goals, like his goal against FK Sarajevo.

 2013–14

 He made his debut for Sepahan in a match against Rah Ahan on 5 September 2013 and scored his first goal for Sepahan in the Iran Pro League in a 2–1 win over Tractor.
 His debut in the AFC Champions League coincided with him scoring the only goal for Sepahan in their 3–1 loss against Al-Sadd.
 Sharifi scored twice in Sepahan's 4–0 win over Al-Sadd in the AFC Champions League.